Home

 He graduated in 1917 and went to Erie to intern at Hamot Hospital.

-During World War II, sons Roy 'Penn' Minerd and Robert Edwin Minerd, seen at right, served in the US Navy.
-Bob was at age 22 the senior surviving officer of the torpedoed and sunken USS Frederick C. Davis.
+During World War II, sons Penn and Bob served in the US Navy.
+Bob served on the USS Frederick C. Davis, and was at age 22 the senior surviving officer of the ship when it was sunk by German torpedoes near the close of the war.
+(See more below.)
 Click to read the letter he wrote to the crew of the USS Hayter who rescued him and his shipmates from the water.
-He is mentioned in Vol. X of Samuel Eliot Morison's 1964 landmark naval history, The Atlantic Battle Won, and was a guest speaker at our 1998 Minerd-Miner-Minor Reunion.

 A voracious reader and a prolific letter-writer, Roy kept in touch over time with his father's cousins Sadie (Minerd) Luckey and Martha (Minerd) Gorsuch.
-In one 1961 letter he recalled his grandfather Eli and father Isaac traveling to Mill Run, PA, to go fishing with Eli's brother Charles.
-Roy also kept detailed travel diaries of trips with Nell to New England (1947 and 1953) and to Florida (1949).
+In one 1961 letter he recalled his grandfather Eli and father Isaac traveling to Mill Run, Fayette County, to go fishing with Eli's brother Charles.

 Roy at his old office desk